New recipes and updates

 METHOD

-1. Whiz the bread in a food processor to rough crumbs.
-In a bowl mix the pork, bacon, egg, Parmesan, crème fraiche, dill, garlic, onion salt, mustard seeds and a good grinding of black pepper until smooth.
+1. Blitz the bread in a food processor to rough crumbs.
+In a bowl mix the pork, bacon, egg, Parmesan, crème fraiche, dill, garlic, onion salt, mustard seeds and a good grinding of black pepper, until smooth.

-2. Shape walnut-sized balls and place on a tray.
+2. Shape walnut-sized balls with wet hands and place on a tray.
 Chill for at least 30 minutes.

 3. To make the bulgur, stir the anchovy paste, pepperoncino, tomato puree, honey, oregano and basil into the stock.

-4. Heat the olive oil in a pan over medium heat, Stir in the bulgur wheat, pour in the seasoned stock and bring to the boil.
-Turn the heat down, cover the pan with a lid and cook for 10 minutes until all the liquid is absorbed and you can see little tunnels in the surface of the bulgur.
+4. Heat the olive oil in a medium saucepan over medium heat, stir in the bulgur wheat, pour in the seasoned stock and bring to the boil.
+Turn the heat down to minimum, cover the pan with a lid and cook for 10 minutes until all the liquid is absorbed and you can see little tunnels in the surface of the bulgur.
 Take the pan off the heat and let it rest for 5 minutes or longer, while you fry the meatballs.

 6. Serve the meatballs on top of a pile of bulgur wheat, with yoghurt or crème fraiche on the side.